NatLabRockies/DEMOS/docs/source/pages/intro.md

 ```

 > **Note for MacOS/Windows:**
-> Increase Docker's memory allocation to at least 16–20 GB via Docker Desktop:
-> `Preferences → Resources → Memory`.
+> Docker imposes a global limit on how much RAM containers can allocate.
+DEMOS easily surpases those limits, so in order to run DEMOS in Docker, users need to access the Docker Desktop GUI and `Preferences → Resources → Memory → Increase it (at least 16-20gb)`.
+The amount of memory required to run DEMOS will primarily depend on the size of the input data.

 ---

-### From Source (is you are not using Docker)
+### From Source (if you are not using Docker)

+If you prefer to create your own Python environment and run the Python code directly (for debugging or enhancing DEMOS capabilities), you can do so following these instructions:

 1. **Clone the repository**:
     ```bash